 Ever since his childhood and his time in Tipperary as a young man, McEvilly had a passion for field sports and the Turf.
 McEvilly had already tried his hand with a few horses, but when he returned from the Clarence in 1861, he brought with him two thoroughbreds by Pitsford.
 One was a three-year-old filly out of Esperance – a half-sister to a future Brisbane Cup winner; the other, a yearling colt out of Amy Robsart, a full sister to the celebrated Cassandra.
 Much better bloodstock than he had hitherto owned, these equine aristocrats excited considerable interest when stabled at Messrs’ Burt and Company’s premises.
 However, rather than a yearling out of a sister to Cassandra, he desperately wanted the real thing – the last yearling dropped by Cassandra herself.
 And it was his Clarence River connections with Charles Grant Tindal that enabled him to get it.

 In January 1862 Charles and Anne Tindal, together with their young family, departed the colonies on the ship La Hogue to settle firmly once again in England.
-In September the following year, Anne Tindal gave birth to a daughter, Jane, at Yattendon House in Berkshire.
+In September of the following year, Anne Tindal gave birth to a daughter, Jane, at Yattendon House in Berkshire.
 The family’s connection with the Berkshire house and the tradition of naming Cassandra’s foals after properties had already suggested itself to Tindal.
 Yattendon seemed as suitable a name as any to follow in the grand tradition of Kyogle and Ramornie.
-It was Tindal’s removal to England that saw Yattendon come on to the market although the price paid by McEvilly was never publicly revealed.
-The colt makes his second entry into the sporting pages of Bell’s Life when he is listed among the nominations in June 1863 for the Fourth NSW Biennial, although his nominator is ‘Mr O’Malley’ the nom de course adopted by McEvilly for his affairs on the Turf.
+It was Tindal’s removal to England that saw Yattendon come onto the market, although the price paid by McEvilly was never publicly revealed.
+The colt makes his second entry into the sporting pages of Bell’s Life when he is listed among the nominations in June 1863 for the Fourth N.S.W.
+Biennial, although his nominator is ‘Mr O’Malley’ the nom de course adopted by McEvilly for his affairs on the Turf.
 O’Malley had been his mother’s maiden name, and it was also the librarian’s middle name, a common enough custom at the time.

-When Yattendon first came to Sydney, he was initially stabled in a slab shed at the back of Parliament House that opened up on to the Domain.
-While McEvilly oversaw the training of his small string, John Riley, a young man in his late twenties who originally hailed from Maitland, did the actual work on the ground.
+When Yattendon first came to Sydney, he was initially stabled in a slab shed at the back of Parliament House that opened up onto the Domain.
+While McEvilly oversaw the training of his small string, John Riley, a young man in his late twenties who originally hailed from Maitland, initially did the actual work on the ground.
 Riley had been a drover’s help from the age of eighteen before riding in races around Bathurst, Mudgee and Homebush; he had even ridden at Randwick on that famous occasion in September 1860 when Zoe won the Second Champion Sweepstakes.
 When Yattendon was being prepared for races, McEvilly arranged for boxes at the Baptist Garden Stables in Bourke-street, Surry Hills.
 Yattendon, even from an early age, suffered from light, shelly feet and was somewhat lazy in his gallops, but it wasn’t long before McEvilly realised that the colt had inherited all of the galloping ability and more of his famous family.

 As it transpired, Yattendon’s only appearance as a two-year-old was delayed until April 1864 and the Champagne Stakes over a mile at the Randwick Autumn Meeting.
-Entrusted into the skilful hands of jockey Samuel Holmes, the colt moved over the course in a brisk, zealous air, winning easily.
+Entrusted into the skilful hands of jockey Samuel Holmes, the colt moved over the course in a brisk, zealous fashion, winning easily.
 As one observer noted, it was almost like the flight of a meteor and those left in his wake did feel the force of the pull.
 The performance certainly nourished McEvilly’s belief that he was in possession of a clinking good colt.
+Although weighted on a feather, Yattendon did not accept for the A.J.C.
+Forced Handicap, the last race of the meeting, which was won by de Mestre’s five-year-old Potentate.
 I might mention that Randwick that day was subject to a very rare occurrence.
 Cassandra, the dam of Yattendon, was responsible for three individual winners on the card, for, in addition to Yattendon winning the Champagne Stakes, Kyogle won the City Handicap and Ramornie the A.J.C.
 St. Leger.